Analyze the communication between application and reader

 Further low-level analyses

 If the SDK logs contains an I/O error that can't be explained, we recommend you take a closer look using Wireshark or another low-level protocol analyzer.
-This approach works for host-reader connections via USB HID, RS-232/virtual COM port, and Ethernet.
+This approach works for host-reader connections via USB HID, RS-232/UART, virtual COM port, and Ethernet.